libis/CinemaRural/README.md

 The repository contains the Collective Access Installation Profile for the cataloguing tool that feeds the Cinema Rural Film Database, including import and export scripts, and all information about the OAI-PMH endpoint that enables re-use of metadata from the Cinema Rural Film Database in other catalogues.

+A complete overview of the mapping between the database, the import and export scripts and the EBUCORE export format is available in this online spreadsheet: [Cinema Rural Data Model and Mapping Table](https://docs.google.com/spreadsheets/d/1mjjLDnkm05h_lIGM8U8Kw8yWHxSmbJn03KXd9yGjalY).
+This is a 'living' document.
+We try to keep this document in line with the scripts and templates in this repository.

 ## Collective Access Installation Profile
 The Cinema Rural Film Database currently uses [Collective Access 1.7.6](https://collectiveaccess.org/) (CA) as a cataloguig tool.
 CA uses a cataloguing profile that was developed specifically for this database: [cinema_rural.xml](https://github.com/libis/CinemaRural/blob/master/cinema_rural.xml).